 Stigma and Mental Illness: Exploring Derogatory Terms

 We have probably all been guilty of using derogatory terms to describe those who have a mental illness.
-We have been conditioned as we grew up to look on people as either normal or abnormal based on their outward behavior and how they fit in with “the norm” of society.
+We were conditioned as we grew up to look at people as either "normal" or "abnormal" based on their outward behavior and how they fit in with society's norms.

-We may have heard a parent, friend or acquaintance mock those with a mental health problem, and along the way we may have also heard appalling stories of violence connected to someone with a mental illness through the media.
-We are part of society and as members of society, we are given the free choice to accept or rebuff people with our personal reasons for doing so.
-The problem with stigma and mental illness is that discrimination inevitably follows; therefore social acceptance is very important.
+We may have heard a parent, friend, or acquaintance mock those with a mental health problem.
+We may have also heard appalling stories through the media of violence connected to someone with a mental illness.
+As members of a free society, we have the choice to accept or rebuff people based on our own personal reasons.
+The problem with stigma and mental illness is that discrimination inevitably follows; therefore, social acceptance is very important.

-I have already used the term “mental illness”!
-I have used that term because it is widely accepted as the norm, but it doesn’t sit well with me.
+I have already used the term “mental illness."
+I use this term because it is widely accepted as the appropriate phrase—but it doesn’t sit well with me.
 We tend to accept this term because psychiatry uses it freely.
 We are usually told that being mentally ill means you have a chemical imbalance, or a genetic predisposition.

 The fact is that psychiatrists know little about what is going on in the brain, and there are no tests for chemical imbalance.
 Despite this, most people do accept psychiatry; none more so than the sufferers themselves, many of whom rely on psychiatric medications.
 Those who do not have a mental health problem also rely on psychiatry, as most perceive the “mentally ill” as a difficult group of people who do not fit in, and need to be in some way controlled.
 In other words it makes for an easier life all round to have a psychiatric service.